 Continue along the Green Gable Shore, which plays host to many of the sites from the 1908 novel by Lucy Maud Montgomery, which in turn is showcased in detail at the excellent Anne of Green Gables Museum in Park Corner.
 Then, make your way to Charlottetown, capital of Prince Edward Island.
 It was here that the founding fathers gathered for the Charlottetown Conference, and discussions that led to the union of British North America, which eventually became modern Canada as we know it today.

 Stay: The Great George, Charlottetown, Prince Edward Island (Superior)

 Stay: Train Station Inn (Standard)

 Following the Sunrise Trail, you'll arrive at the historic town of Pictou.
 Known as the birthplace of New Scotland, it was here that the province's first Scottish Highlanders landed in 1773.
 The town also boasts an award-winning waterfront development that includes the Hector Heritage Quay.
 From here continue on to Cape Breton via the Canso Causeway and Baddeck.
-Then, the next day, head out along the famous Cabot Trail, passing through the French Acadian community of Cheticamp before ascending to the plateaus of the Cape Breton Highlands National Park.
+Then, the next day, head out along the world famous Cabot Trail, passing through the French Acadian community of Cheticamp before ascending to the plateaus of the Cape Breton Highlands National Park.

 Stay: Lynwood Inn (Superior)

 Spend the morning exploring Cape Breton Island further before making your way towards Sydney & Glace Bay.
 Take time to visit the Miners Museum and Marconi National Historic Site, then hop onto the Marconi Trail for a short but ever-so-picturesque drive to Louisbourg.

 Stay: Louisbourg Harbour Inn (Superior)

 Follow the Eastern Shore to the Marine Drive Route, a rugged coastline dotted with tranquil bays and crystal clear lakes.
 Stop off for a visit to Sherbrooke Village – a typical Nova Scotian Village from the 1860’s where many of the interpreters dress in period costume – before continuing on to Liscomb Mills.